nezaj/Reference/python.md

 ```

 ### Interactive Startup File
-By setting an enviornment variable named PYTHONSTARTUP to the name of the file containing startup-commands, you can have standard commands executed every time the interperter is started.
+By setting an environment variable named PYTHONSTARTUP to the name of the file containing startup-commands, you can have standard commands executed every time the interpreter is started.
 This is similar to the .profile feature of the Unix Shells.
 If you want a file to use this start-commands as well use the following pattern
 ```
 import os
 filename = os.enviorn.get('PYTHONSTARTUP')